 skip to Main Content

 Climate change is one of the most pressing global environmental challenges, with far-reaching impacts on ecosystems, societies, and economies.
 As a coastal metropolis, Hong Kong faces serious threats such as rising temperatures, stronger typhoons, and sea-level rise.
-To ensure a sustainable future, it is essential that we take proactive action.
+To ensure a sustainable future, it urgently needs to take proactive action to contribute to global efforts in mitigating climate change, while also promoting public awareness and support for various adaptation and response measures.

-This e-learning teaching package, funded by the Quality Education Fund and jointly developed by the Ho Koon Nature Education cum Astronomical Centre (sponsored by Sik Sik Yuen) and the Hong Kong Observatory, aims to support frontline educators and students in geography and related subjects to gain a deeper understanding of climate change.
-Through scientific evidence and professional analysis, it seeks to clarify misconceptions and provide practical response strategies.
+This booklet, jointly developed by the Ho Koon Nature Education cum Astronomical Centre (sponsored by Sik Sik Yuen) and the Hong Kong Observatory, aims to support frontline teachers and students in geography and related disciplines to gain an accurate and in-depth understanding of climate change by leveraging data analysis from the Hong Kong Observatory and international meteorological organizations, along with concrete examples.

 7.1 Is the climate changing?